VA disability is one of the most well-known benefits but it is also one of the least understood due to its complexity and the subjectivity involved.

 The first step is to determine that a disability exists.
 It has to be chronic and disabling and on the list of recognized disabilities.
 If it isn’t explicitly listed you still could get it rated if it is closely related to a recognized disability.
 It also has to be connected to your service.
 This is by far the most difficult part of the claims process and the most critical.
 No service connection, no benefits for it.

 There are three methods of connecting a disability to your service.
 The first is the primary connection and is fairly straightforward.
 It is an injury or illness that occurred during service and is an ongoing disability.
 Probably the best way to establish this is through a medical review board that leads to medical retirement or discharge but that is not required.
 Military treatment records work also.
-With an exception in the paragraph below, no treatment records means that your odds are long but not necessarily impossible.
+With an exception in the paragraph below, no treatment records mean that your odds are long but not necessarily impossible.
 You will also need what is called a nexus, that is a link to an in-service event to your current issues.
 A doctor will need to be able to say that it is at least likely as not (50% or greater probability) that said disability is related to your service.
 The very best nexus is continuing treatment records from military doctors to civilian (VA or private).
-The next method is secondary connection.
+The next method is the secondary connection.
 That is a separate issue caused by a service connected disability or its treatment.

 The other method of connection is what is called presumptive disabilities (38 CFR 3.307 – 3.309).
 These cover several things and may have time limits.
 The first is a list of disabilities that if they manifest within one year of separation from active duty are presumed to be service connected.
 There are others like Agent Orange exposure or if you were at Camp Lejeune at one time or another over a period of several decades and have an illness that has been recognized as likely caused by whatever you were exposed to.
 You need proof that you were in the affected area during the timeframe authorized and that you have one of the disabilities listed.
 With a presumptive claim, you do not need to establish that your conditions are at least 50% or greater likelihood that your service caused or aggravated your issues.
 If you have a disability not listed and you were there, you will have to find another route to service connection.